angeluriot/angeluriot/README.md

 # 👦 About me

 Hi!
 I’m a french software engineer at **[BlaBlaCar](https://www.blablacar.co.uk/)**, the most widely used car-sharing application in the world.
-But I also develop things on my free time, my favorite fields are software development, computer graphics, web development and machine learning.
+But I also develop things in my free time, my favorite fields are software development, computer graphics, web development and machine learning.

 More informations on my website: **[angeluriot.com](https://www.angeluriot.com/)**